E

 The Eskipoo can inherit its coat from either parent.
 If it gets its coat from its American Eskimo parent, then you need to give it a bath weekly and comb its coat every day with a wide-tooth comb.
 It also needs to go to the groomer for a trim about once a month.

-If the Eskipoo gets its coat from its European poodle parent, it still needs a bath weekly because it has a double coat.
+If the Eskipoo gets its coat from its Poodle parent, it still needs a bath weekly because of its dense, curly coat.
 Brush the dog with a soft brush two or three times a week.
 Dogs with this coat need to go to the groomer about every two months.

 combing poodle hair